dawaedina27/DIY-Solar-Generator/README.md

 #Steps/ Instructions on Building a DIY Solar Generator

-Now that you have all your equipment and tools it’s time to build a Diy solar generator for your own.
-As building a solar generator isn’t the kind of project that just anyone can handle, but if you’re handy and interested, it’s a great way to get better energy efficiency and protection at a better price than ready-made systems.
+Now that you have all your equipment and tools it’s time to build a Diy solar generator on your own.

 The basic process to create your own panel consists of the following procedures.